TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us007/01.requirements-engineering/readme.md

 ### 1.1.
 User Story Description

-As a registered user, I want to submit a new post with a link so that I can share content with the community.
+As a registered user, I want to submit a new link post so that I can share content with the community.

 ### 1.2.
 Customer Specifications and Clarifications